-Ben Vinson III was appointed Provost and Executive Vice President at Case Western Reserve University in 2018, and is responsible for all facets of the academic programs and research of the University
+Ben Vinson III was appointed Provost and Executive Vice President at Case Western Reserve University on July 2, 2018, and is responsible for all facets of the academic programs and research of the university.

 Dr. Vinson earned a bachelor’s degree from Dartmouth College and a doctorate from Columbia University.
 He has been awarded fellowships from the Fulbright Commission, National Humanities Center, Social Science Research Council, University of North Carolina at Chapel Hill, and the Ford, Rockefeller and Mellon foundations.